mxkopy/vae/README.md

 If this looks insane, that's because it kind of is.
 I'm trying to find more elegant ways to visualize a model's output during training, my lack of which makes this indirection necessary.
 Unfortunately I absolutely slept on macros, which are probably the solution.

-After subtyping AutoEncoder and defining an appropriate loss function, you can populate the 'data/image' directory with images and 'data/audio' for .wav audio.
+After subtyping AutoEncoder and defining an appropriate loss function, you can populate the 'data/image' directory with images and 'data/audio' with .wav audio.
 Julia is agnostic to the filesystem used, so you can sshfs or ln -s a COCO training dataset or similar (I use train2017).
 The DataIterator library stands fairly well alone, and is plug-and-play provided there aren't any formats in the dataset that Julia can't handle (.ogg, .mov, ...).
 For example, here are the function signatures for some of the high-level BatchIterators:

 ```
 ImageIterator(;directory="data/image/", batches=1, shuffle=false) -> Array{T, 4}
 AudioIterator(;directory="data/audio/", sample_size=2^16, batches=1, shuffle=false, shuffle_dir=false) -> Array{T, 4}
 ```

 The VideoIterator is buggy/slow due to the madness of decoding video.
-Did you know that associating a timestamp to a frame is not a solved problem?
+Did you know that associating a correct timestamp to a frame is not a solved problem?
 And here I was, thinking that video is just a bunch of images at different time-steps.
 The naivete.

 ---